yuryalencar/yuryalencar/README.md

 💬  Ask me about software quality and software development.

-🤔  I’m always looking for new software architectures.
+🤔  I’m always looking for new software architectures and best automation solutions.

-🌱  I'm currently learning about microservices, lambda and how to improve my CASE tools to generate more efficient functional tests.
+🌱  I'm currently learning about automation, lambda and how to improve my CASE tools to generate more efficient functional tests.

 🗄  Portfolio and Projects: In this GitHub !